tuned-org-uk/pyarrowspace/README.md

 Python bindings for [`arrowspace-rs`](https://github.com/Mec-iS/arrowspace-rs).
 This is experimental software meant for research at current state.

-This is the starting repository for `pyarrowspace`, it is made public as a showcase for the Python interface, to collect feedback and make public some results of the tests run.
+This is the starting repository for `arrowspace`, it is made public as a showcase for the Python interface, to collect feedback and make public some results of the tests run.
 To run needs the `arrowspace-rs` Rust module in a sibling directory.

 ## Installation
 From PyPi:
 ```
-pip install pyarrowspace
+pip install arrowspace
 ```
 or any other way of installing a Python library.